DirectorJosé Palomar Romo

 Project Area137.0 m2

-From the architect.
+Text description provided by the architects.
 Today, direct contact with nature is more important due to the constant growth of urbanization, with the massive construction of houses or apartments for middle class families nationwide.

 Malinalco House is one of those places where nature is an essential part of its conception, surrounded by greenery and framed by hills give it an atmosphere of tranquility and comfort.
 From the outset it was clear that the landscape around the house should be preserved as much as possible.